OpenGov-OpenData/ckanext-discourse/README.md

         ```
     Make sure to keep the existing spaces and indentation.

-    Also make sure to set up emailing properly and to create an admin account as described in the instructions.
+    Also make sure to set up Discourse email integration properly before proceeding as its required for account creation and notification.

 2. Create a new Discourse user.
-This will be the user that will create the topics on Discourse for each CKAN dataset.
+This will be the user that will create the topics on Discourse for each CKAN entity that has commenting support (currently, commenting is supported on Dataset packages, Organizations, Groups, Showcase Items, Dataset requests).

 To create a new user, go to "Admin" > "Users" > "Send Invites" and enter an email address.
 You may want to name the user so that its plainly evident its a bot (e.g. [databot](https://talk.beta.nyc/users/databot/activity)).
 After creating the bot user, be sure to verify its email so it can post.
 (TODO: admin, mod?)

 3. Create a new Discourse Category.
 This will contain all topics created for each CKAN dataset.
 To do so, go to the homepage and click on "Categories" > "New Category".
 Enter a name and optionally the slug for your category (e.g. Open Data Talk).
 After creating a Category, go to the Category page and take note of the URL.
 You will need this to setup ckanext-discourse.